Statics

 |

-----*-------- ← Point O
+----*-------- Point O

-M_O = F × d⊥
+M_O = F × d_perp

 Principle of Moments (Varignon's Theorem)

-The moment of a resultant force equals the sum of moments of its components:
+The moment of a resultant force equals the sum of moments of its components.

 M_O = F_x × d_y + F_y × d_x

-This is incredibly useful for complex force systems.
+This becomes useful for complex force systems.

 Types of Supports and Reactions